 How many productive hours are you losing to your phone?
 Freedom is basically an online chastity belt for those who can’t fight the distractions of a device constantly beeping that someone’s spammed you on Twitter, or that a friend of a friend has posted a pic of their lunch on Instagram.

-Used by more than a quarter of a million people, Freedom makes it easy to block the most distracting apps and websites from your devices while you’re trying to work.
+Used by more than750,000 people, Freedom makes it easy to block the most distracting apps and websites from your devices while you’re trying to work.
 Working across iPhone, iPad, and Mac and Windows computers, you can start sessions on-the-fly or schedule your ‘Freedom time’ in advance to fit in with your working day.
-A great way to help you focus on the freelance work in hand, leaving you with more leisure time and a better work-life balance as a result.
+This app is a great way to help you focus on the freelance work in hand, leaving you with more leisure time and a better work-life balance as a result.

 The aim was to make an app as simple to use as a paper list, but with the extra functionality of digital.
 So, for example, the to-dos you don’t tick off automatically roll over to the next day; you can hide completed to-dos; and you’re able to drag today’s to-dos across to tomorrow’s list.